sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer.

+I know this concept seems crazy, it's not going to prove that the earth is flat but just means that 3D Printing could be less complex than it looks!
 I look forward to your feedback and remain available and open to new proposals.
 Happy Smart 3D Printing :)